UMAprotocol/UMIPs/UMIPs/umip-64.md

 # MOTIVATION

-The DVM currently does not support the INDEXETH, ETHINDEX, INDEXUSD, USDINDEX, DPIETH, ETHDPI, DPIUSD and USDDPI price indices.
+The DVM currently does not support the INDEX/ETH, ETH/INDEX, INDEX/USD, USD/INDEX, DPI/ETH, ETH/DPI, DPI/USD and USD/DPI price indices.

-Supporting the DPIUSD and INDEXUSD price identifier would enable the creation of a DPI/INDEX backed stablecoin, built using one of the perpetual stablecoin frameworks being developed on UMA.
+Supporting the DPI/USD and INDEX/USD price identifiers would enable the creation of a DPI/INDEX backed stablecoin, built using one of the perpetual stablecoin frameworks being developed on UMA.
 DPI/INDEX token holders can utilize this as a hedging tool, and could go long or use it for other financial purposes.
 There is also potential for the Index Cooperative to use INDEX reserves to build KPI Options within the UMA protocol.

 A user would lock DPI/INDEX in order to mint a new overcollateralized dollar-pegged token.
 This price feed would be used to determine the liquidation price of the collateral.
 If the Perpetual token has a funding rate, the price feed would also be used to determine it and would dictate whether there is a premium on repayment to return the INDEX/DPI collateral.